Arch Social Club

 A Cornerstone of Culture, Civics, Community, and Commerce

-For nearly a century the Arch Social Club has stood proudly as a cornerstone for Baltimore’s African American civic, political and cultural life.
-Established in 1905 as a meeting hall for BLACK men in a then-segregated city, the club brought together tradesmen, laborers, clergy, professionals and entrepreneurs to craft strategies for addressing the issues of the day and to fellowship with one another.
+For 116 years the Arch Social Club has stood proudly as a cornerstone for Black Baltimore’s civic, social, and cultural life.
+Established in 1905 as a gathering place for BLACK men in a then-segregated city, the club brought together tradesmen, laborers, clergy, professionals and entrepreneurs to craft strategies for addressing the issues of the day and to fellowship with one another.

-In recent years, the Arch Social Club served as safe-house and comfort station during the demonstrations that followed the death of Baltimore’s Freddie Gray.
+The club is currently located on Baltimore’s famed Pennsylvania Avenue “The Avenue”, a primary stop in Black America’s storied “Chitterling Circuit”.
+In recent years, the Arch Social Club served as a comfort station during the demonstrations that followed the death of Freddie Gray.

-Through the proposed construction of a new theater marquee, the Arch Social Club will serve to “shine a light” on efforts to redevelop this formerly vibrant commercial corridor and welcome a new generation of activists, artists, entrepreneurs and patrons to “The Avenue”.
+The Arch Social Club will serves to “shine a light” on efforts to redevelop this steeped in history commercial corridor and welcome a new generation of activists, artists, entrepreneurs and patrons to “The Avenue”.